manishkaushik900/PracticalCompose/README.md

 - **Home Screen**: Displays relevant information and actions for the user.
 - **Multigrid Selection**: Utilizes the Android Mad Skill to implement a multi-grid selection feature.
 - **Runtime Permission Handling**: Demonstrates how to handle runtime permissions using Kotlin and Jetpack Compose.
+- **On-Boarding Screen**: Displays On-Boarding process for the user.
+Made using tabs layout compose.
 - **Material Design 3 Components**: Utilizes the latest Material Design 3 components to create a modern and visually appealing user interface.
 - **UI Test Cases**: Includes UI test cases using Mockito and Espresso to ensure the correctness and reliability of the app's components.